Science

 Via an enriched National Curriculum+ offer, our ‘Enhance & Excel’ programme and our ‘50 Fantastic Things’, we ensure that children have as many opportunities to make meaningful links to real life contexts and experiences.

-Big ideas of Science
+Big Ideas of Science

 Documents

-Curriculum progression Laying the foundations in Science
+EYFS Laying the Foundations in Science

-Y2 Animals inc. Humans
+Y2 Animals including humans

 Y3 Light